Ashton-Tate: Early history: dBASE II (1981–1983)

 dBASE II had an unusual guarantee.
 Customers received a crippleware version of the software and a separate, sealed disk with the full version; they could return the unopened disk for a refund within 30 days.
 The guarantee likely persuaded many to risk purchasing the $700 application.
 In 1981 the founders hired David C. Cole to be the chairman, president and CEO of their group of companies.
 The group was called "Software Plus".
 It did not trade under its own name, but was a holding company for the three startups: Discount Software, Software Distributors, and Ashton-Tate.
-Cole was given free rein to run the businesses, while George Tate primarily remained involved in Ashton-Tate.
-Lashlee was somewhat less involved on a day-to-day basis in Ashton-Tate by this time, although he was always aware of and up to speed on all three of the businesses, and was an active board member and officer of SPI.

 In June 1982 Cole hired Rod Turner as the director of OEM sales for Ashton-Tate.
-In a few weeks Turner solved a sales commission plan issue, that had been bothering George Tate for some time, with the top performing salesperson (Barbara Weingarten-Guerra), and Tate and Cole promoted Turner to be Vice President of world-wide sales three weeks after his initial hire.
-Turner was approximately the 12th employee of Ashton Tate.
-Since the company was truly boot-strapped, using no external venture capital, the founders did not make a practice of hiring experienced veterans, and most of the team at Ashton-Tate were young and enthusiastic, but inexperienced.
-Jim Taylor was responsible for product management in the early days, and worked closely with Wayne Ratliff and the other key developers on dBASE II.
-In 1982 Perry Lawrence and Nelson Tso were the two developers who were employed at Ashton-Tate, while Wayne Ratliff employed Jeb Long from his royalty stream.